 When it comes to aggression issues with cats, underlying physical or behavioral problems must be addressed.
-There can be various causes and therefore, identifying the triggering factors may help ease and/or solve the aggressive issues all together.
+There can be various causes, and therefore, identifying the triggering factors may help ease and/or solve the aggressive issues altogether.

 Anytime your cat appears to be aggressive for no reason, a veterinarian visit is a must.
-Somewhere must be hurting and the cat may scratch or bite if handled improperly.
-The source of pain therefore must be investigated.
+Somewhere must be hurting, and the cat may scratch or bite if handled improperly.
+The source of pain, therefore, must be investigated.
 Many times there is an open sore or an abscess not visible under the fur.
-My cat one day was hissing and growling and we had no clue, only a day later we noticed one of her nails had grown so long it was embedding in her paw pad!
+My cat one day was hissing and growling, and we had no clue; only a day later, we noticed one of her nails had grown so long it was embedded in her paw pad!

 This is a condition that is not very known.
 However, many cats seem to be affected.
-Affected cats will display an odd behavior: their skin on their back will twitch and the cat will run as if bothered by something.
+Affected cats will display an odd behavior: the skin on their back will twitch, and the cat will run as if bothered by something.
 The cat may then turn around and try to bite or scratch its back.
-The cat's eyes may be dilated and the cat may vocalize disturbed.
-Upon petting these affected cats the skin on their back may twitch and they may turn aggressive.
+The cat's eyes may be dilated, and the cat may vocalize disturbed.
+Upon petting these affected cats, the skin on their back may twitch, and they may turn aggressive.

 Psychological Causes of Aggression in Cats

-Once you have rules out medical causes for aggression and your vet gave your cat a good bill of health, it us time to consider behavioral problems.
-Important questions to ask are: any recent changes? have you moved? new partner? new cat in the home? a new baby? new furniture? new routine? new construction workers across the road?
-Cats are creatures of habit and anything that changes their routine makes them stressed.
+Once you have ruled out medical causes for aggression and your vet has given your cat a clean bill of health, it is time to consider behavioral problems.
+Important questions to ask are: Have there been any recent changes?
+Have you moved?
+New partner?
+New cat in the home?
+A new baby?
+New furniture?
+New routine?
+New construction workers across the road?
+Cats are creatures of habit, and anything that changes their routine makes them stressed.

 This is a form of aggression caused by an overstimulated cat.
 This may occur when a cat sees out from a window another animal such as another cat or a dog and then suddenly attacks his owner or another pet.
 Such cats may be difficult to treat, many times requiring covering all windows and doors or placing the cat in a dark room to calm down.

 Many times young cats and kittens may be thought to be aggressive while all they are doing is playing rough.
 A cat or kitten that attacks the owner's ankles is simply acting out of prey drive.
-In other words the owner's feet or ankles are thought to be prey and so the cat chases and scratches.
-Most cats seem to outgrow from this form of play aggression, however, a good remedy is to toss a toy at the cat upon stalking you in order to redirect his attention.
+In other words, the owner's feet or ankles are thought to be prey, and so the cat chases and scratches.
+Most cats seem to outgrow this form of play aggression; however, a good remedy is to toss a toy at the cat upon stalking you in order to redirect his attention.

-You just adopted a new cat and your older cat will not tolerate the new arrival.
-Threatening growling and hissing takes place.
+You just adopted a new cat, and your older cat will not tolerate the new arrival.
+Threatening growling and hissing take place.
 This form of aggression usually regresses with time.
 Always make introductions slow and do not force the two to get along.
-Sooner than later with no pressure, the two will begin to accept each other.
+Sooner than later, with no pressure, the two will begin to accept each other.

 - Do Cats Have Good Memory?